 Security of Act!
 Cloud

-The product level security measures outlined above apply to the Act CRM Cloud.
+The product level security measures outlined above apply to the Act!
+CRM.
 However the item for Act!
-CRM Cloud for Web is not relevant, as Act!
+CRM for Web is not relevant, as Act!
 LLC manages the encryption of browser connections.
-The following section outlines the additional security measures which apply to the Act CRM Cloud.
+The following section outlines the additional security measures which apply to the Act!
+CRM Cloud.

-When you access an Act CRM Cloud you do so via a browser on your device.
+When you access an Act!
+CRM you do so via a browser on your device.
 You should ensure this device is secure.
-Your device will communicate with Act CRM Cloud using up to date industry standard encryption.
-For example at the time of writing (May 2018) we support TLS 1.2 and TLS 1.1.
+Your device will communicate with Act!
+CRM using up to date industry standard encryption.
+For example at the time of writing (May 2018) we support TLS 1.2.
 We will update communications security in line with industry developments.

-Securing your instance of Act CRM Cloud on our servers on the Google Cloud Platform
+Securing your instance of Act!
+CRM on the servers hosted by Amazon

-Each customer’s instance of Act! is segregated from other customers’ instances on the same server using a unique virtual directory.
+Each customer’s Act! database is stored and backed up as an independent database.
 This means it is not possible for one customer’s data to be mixed up with another customer’s on the same server, or for one customer to access another customer’s data.

 Act!
-CRM Cloud servers are hosted by Google using its Google Compute Engine service.
-They are located in Brussels, Belgium for customers with a billing address in the EU (excluding the UK), and in London, England for customers with a billing address in the UK.
-In addition, a GDPR compliant data processing agreement is in place between Act! and Google regarding this service.
-For more information about Google Compute Engine and GDPR compliance, please visit Google’s GDPR information page.
+CRM servers are hosted by Amazon using its Amazon Web Services (AWS) service.
+They are located in Frankfurt, Germany for customers with a billing address in the EU, and in London, England for customers with a billing address in the UK.
+In addition, a GDPR compliant data processing agreement is in place between Act! and Amazon regarding this service.

 Act!
 Marketing Automation